bstiel/airpollutionpi/README.md

 * Humidity
 * Barometric Pressure

-The _Air Pollition Pi_ takes a reading every 60 seconds.
+The _Air Pollution Pi_ takes a reading every 60 seconds.
 The exact time and location for each reading is recorded.

 When  not connected to a Wifi, all readings are written to the Raspberry Pi's SD card.